Recency & Maintenance of Competency

 Follow the new Covid-19 Lockdown License Application Process.

 TIP - be precise.

-The SACAA has a tick list.
+The SACAA has a Checklist.
 If you send a 10 month summary because you are ahead of the game and are using the 90 day grace period, and you summarised from your last Competency Check, they won't issue your license because their tick list says 12 months, and your summary is 10 months...
 Get the drift?
 Be P R E C I S E and all will flow smoothly.